 - 1 in 6 U.S. children aged 2–8 years were diagnosed with a mental, behavioral, or developmental disorder from 2016–2019 (that's 17.4% of kids under 9 years old).

 Yes, you read that right.
 This is CHILDHOOD mental illness.
 If you know at least six kids who are 2–8 years old (which we all do), one is likely struggling with their mental health.
 Let's pause for a moment to wrap our heads around that.

 The stats for mental illness in teens are just as staggering.

 - 15.7% made a suicide plan.

 Yep.
-Almost 1 in 6 teenagers experience depression and have actively considered suicide as a solution.
+Almost 1 in 6 teenagers struggle with depression and have strong suicidal feelings.
 The majority of those even thought specifically about how to carry it out.